 - 2008: NPG becomes the Center for NuLeadership on Urban Solutions at Medgar Evers College, CUNY, incubated by the Center for Law and Social Justice

-The 1971 rebellion at Attica Prison brought national attention to the unacceptable conditions that existed in America’s prisons.
+The 1971 rebellion at Attica Prison brought national attention to the unacceptable conditions in America’s prisons.
 The rebellion sparked a series of innovative reform ideas and efforts led by incarcerated men and women.
 Those ideas initiated a thirty-five year period of prison activism.
-It began with the establishment and formation of study and organizing groups emerging in prisons all over the country.
+It began with the establishment and formation of study and organizing groups emerging in prisons throughout the nation.

 In California, for example, an active prison movement developed and a national labor union of incarcerated people was proposed.
 In New York, the prison movement broadened and incarcerated men developed “The Non-Traditional Approach to Criminal and Social Justice,” a comprehensive analysis and action plan addressing the shortcomings of the “justice/punishment” system from the inner-city historical experience and contemporary perspective.